comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ##### Inspecting heap bindings
 > *bound lambdas need no updating*

-Every time we come across a variable referring to a lambda on heap we see the following sequence of steps:
+Every time the abstract machine comes across a variable referring to a lambda on heap we observe the following sequence of steps:
 ```
     H[p->\x->L]   p       S
 ==> H             \x->L   p^U : S